She was there for the knife, though. That has to count for something.

-She caught with the knife when I was sixteen, maybe seventeen.
+She caught me with the knife when I was sixteen, maybe seventeen.

-I don’t know what hurt worse: the self-inflicted gashes from a serrated pocket knife across my upper right thigh or my mother’s face.
+I don’t know what hurt worse: the self-inflicted gashes from a serrated pocket knife or the look on my mother’s face.

 The wounds bled the emotional pain with its crimson result.
-The blood and life-long scarring are just consequences of relief.
+The life-long scarring are just consequences of relief.

-Her face, long and mouth wide, eyes beading with tears.
+Her face, long and mouth wide, frozen, and eyes beading with tears.

 I couldn’t tell if she was afraid to approach, thinking I might try to end my life or afraid I might hurt her more than she already was.